Wen77777777/hard_clam_connectivity/README.md

 ## A Nine-Year Assessment Using Effective Accumulated Temperature Framework in the Bohai Sea

-This repository contains the analysis code and visualization scripts for our research on Hard clam (*Meretrix meretrix*) connectivity patterns in the Bohai Sea Marine Protected Area (MPA) network.
+This repository contains the analysis code and visualization scripts for our research on hard clam (*Meretrix petechialis*) connectivity patterns in the Bohai Sea Marine Protected Area (MPA) network.

 ### Overview

-This study investigates how temperature variability influences larval connectivity patterns between MPAs in the Bohai Sea from 2014-2022.
-We developed an Individual-Based Model (IBM) incorporating stage-specific temperature responses to assess connectivity dynamics under different thermal regimes.
+This study quantifies how interannual thermal variability influences larval connectivity patterns in the Bohai Sea MPA network from 2014-2022.
+We developed a temperature-explicit biophysical model incorporating accumulated thermal units to assess connectivity dynamics under different thermal regimes.
+Our analysis reveals that in weak-current environments like the Bohai Sea, dispersal distances show reduced sensitivity to temperature-driven pelagic larval duration (PLD) changes, with important implications for MPA network design under climate change.

 ### Key Features